Federer–Roddick rivalry: 2012 Miami 3rd round

 Federer and Roddick met for the 24th and final time in the 3rd round at Miami, with Federer leading the head-to-head 21–2.
 This was the first and only time they had met before the quarter-finals of any tournament.
 In the first set, both players held serve 6 times which led to a tiebreak in the first set, which Roddick won 7–6 (7–5).
 Federer cruised through the second set, winning it 6–1.
 Early in the third set, Roddick saved three break points for a crucial hold.
 The next game he broke Federer with four crushing forehand winners.
-Roddick went on to hold for the rest of the set, securing the win with a service winner in only the 3rd time he's beaten Federer.
+Roddick went on to hold for the rest of the set, securing the win with a service winner.
 It proved to be their final meeting, as Roddick ended his career at the 2012 US Open, thus securing the head-to-head record at 21–3.